 The Northern Shilha follow a traditional Muslim, male-dominated family structure.
 When the man dies, each son sets up his own household, and the cycle continues.

 Education is strictly a male privilege, but it does not have a high priority.
 If a family has many sons, they may send their third and fourth sons to an Islamic school.

 Overpopulation and poverty are big problems among the Rif.
-Too many children, insufficient crops, and increasing migration of the young men to the European cities are all major concerns.
+Poor crops and increasing migration of the young men to the European cities are all major concerns.